 Funkhouser Hall houses 127 first-year students and 115 upper-class students and is named in memory of Dr. E.N.
 Funkhouser, president emeritus of the board of trustees.

-Hammond Hall houses 82 first-year students and is named in the memory of Lucian H. Hammond, second president of the College.
+Hammond Hall houses 82 upper-class students and is named in the memory of Lucian H. Hammond, second president of the College.

-Keister Hall houses 76 first-year students and is named in memory of Dr. Lawrence Keister, LVC president from 1907–12.
+Keister Hall houses 76 upper-class students and is named in memory of Dr. Lawrence Keister, LVC president from 1907–12.

 Marquette Hall houses 56 current upper-class students in 14 suites.
 Each suite contains a study area, bathroom, one double, and two single rooms.

-Mary Green Hall houses 117 first-year students and is named in memory of the former dean of women, Mary Capp Green.
+Mary Green Hall houses 117 upper-class students and is named in memory of the former dean of women, Mary Capp Green.

 22 West Sheridan Avenue houses five students.